☀ Daylight Intelligence for Rentals

 Ocular light exposure influences circadian rhythms and sleep regulation.
 Field research in residences has demonstrated improved circadian alignment when daylight access increases — not in labs, but in real homes.

-BrightUnit translates this science into daylight access descriptors: modeled data about when and how light arrives, expressed in plain language.
-No health claims.
-No compliance promises.
-Just credible, evidence-based information your prospects can actually use to make decisions.
+BrightUnit translates this science into daylight access descriptors: modeled data about when and how light arrives, expressed in plain language prospects can actually use to make decisions.

-Important: All BrightUnit deliverables are marketing descriptors — not medical advice, medical devices, or code/compliance reports.
-Occupant behavior, furniture, window treatments, and urban development can all change outcomes.
+All BrightUnit deliverables are marketing descriptors — not medical advice, medical devices, or code/compliance reports.

 sDA

-Spatial Daylight Autonomy — The percentage of floor area that receives sufficient daylight for a specified number of hours per year.
+Spatial Daylight Autonomy — floor area receiving sufficient daylight per year.
 IES LM-83 family.
-Makes methodology legible to building-science reviewers.

 ASE

-Annual Sunlight Exposure — Flags areas with too much direct sun, useful for glare and thermal context alongside sDA.
+Annual Sunlight Exposure — flags areas with too much direct sun for glare and thermal context.

 EN 17037

-European Daylighting Standard — Covers daylight provision, view, sunlight access, and glare.
-Used as a language bridge even outside formal compliance contexts.
+European Daylighting Standard — covers daylight provision, view, sunlight access, and glare.

 EML

-Melanopic-weighted metrics (optional) — Circadian-relevant light quantity.
-Used with strict non-medical disclaimers when clients opt in to wellness narratives.
+Melanopic-weighted metrics (optional) — circadian-relevant light quantity, with strict non-medical disclaimers.

 No. BrightUnit deliverables are marketing descriptors — not code compliance reports and not medical documents.
 They are designed to help leasing teams communicate daylight credibly, not to certify a unit against any regulatory standard.